While Betrayal trauma shares psychological, physical, neurological and emotional symptoms with fear-based traumas, it is defined as the following:

 You might struggle understand boundaries Maybe you know what boundaries are, but you struggle to implement them.
 Some people feel boundaries are "mean" or "selfish."
 In therapy, we will help you learn what boundaries are and overcome whatever is getting in your way of healthily using them in your life to keep yourself safe as you heal from trauma.

-We understand the emotional trauma caused by addiction.
+We understand the emotional trauma caused by secret sexual behaviors in relationships.
 Affected partners and spouses need to heal.
 They need time, space, and permission to heal at their own rate and in their own way.
-Part of that healing comes when the recovering addict presents a therapy-guided “full disclosure” of all of his or her past sexual behaviors.
+Part of that healing comes when the persono with sexual secrets presents a therapy-guided “full disclosure” of all of his or her past sexual behaviors.
 Knowing the truth is an important starting point for emotional healing.

 Who can help me heal?

 When you’re ready to start healing from betrayal trauma, you’ll want to do it right the first time.
 Having to start over isn’t an option.

 You’ll want to choose a therapist who understands how problematic sexual behaviors can lead to betrayal trauma in partners.
 But this is only a starting point.